igorwaw/advent15/day10-14/README.md

 For part 1, we need to sum all numbers in the JSON file.
 We don't really need to parse JSON, just extract all the numbers and sum them.
-A simple regular expression will do for extracting and classing map/reduce for the sum.
+A simple regular expression will do for extracting and classic map/reduce for the sum.
 I usually prefer a longer code for redability's sake, but this just asks for putting all the contents of the main loop in one line: